 How to Prepare for CAT VARC Section?

 Over the years, the VARC section of CAT has evolved from being an English language test to English usage test.
 Earlier, the Vocabulary and Grammar questions were straightforward.
 Either you knew the answer or you didn’t.
-However, over the years it has been seen that the emphasis has moved from testing the knowledge of English to contextual understanding of the language through Reading Comprehension, Parajumble, Parasummary and Odd Sentence.
+However, in the last one decade, the emphasis has moved from testing the knowledge of English to contextual understanding of the language through Reading Comprehension, Parajumble, Parasummary and Odd Sentence.
 Now, the CAT VARC section tests candidates on their understanding of the following:

 - The nuances of the given word